easysql/easy_sql/docs/easy_sql/linter.md

 Fix mode parameters:

 - path: The location of the ETL file.
+- config-path: Sql fluff config file path, must be named `.sqlfluff`.
+Used to customize lint rules.
+There are some customization introduced by Easy SQL.
+If this is specified, the customization will be lost.
 - include: Comma separated rule id to be included.
 - exclude: Comma separated rule id to be excluded.
 - backend: The backend of the ETL file.
 Will be used to find the correct rules.